 Whenever a toddler starts throwing a fuss, the parent should first connect to her child’s right brain (emotional side) by being empathetic to her emotions and feelings.
 Let’s say my toddler was playing with the blinds when he shouldn’t be and started wailing.
 The first things out of my mouth should try to relate to what he must be feeling: “Looks like you’re having fun playing with the blinds.”
 Once I’ve connected with his feelings, I can then redirect and set the boundaries: “Whenever you pull hard on the blinds though, they can break.”

 I’ve been practicing this method and find that I’m having a harder time than I thought.
 Usually when my toddler is doing something he shouldn’t, my first action is to tell him what to do or not do.
-For instance, I’ll say, “Don’t take out the CDs from the cabinet,” or “Try to turn the pages gently so that they don’t tear.”
+For instance, I’ll say, “Don’t take out the CDs from the cabinet,” or “Turn the pages gently so that they don’t tear.”
 That’s all fine and necessary, but I really should preface that with more empathy: “Are you taking out the CDs because you like putting them back in?”
 Then I can follow it up with the boundaries and let him know why it’s not okay to pull them out.

 Doling out the rules and discipline without empathy will usually work on its own—my toddler will probably stop pulling out the CDs if I just told him to stop.
 But without empathy, he’ll probably do so begrudgingly.
 Showing empathy also helps strengthen his relationship with me because he knows that “I’m on his side” and can understand what he feels.
 And most importantly, encouraging empathy will help reach out to his “right brain” emotions (where two-year-olds predominantly function from) and make it easier to lay down the rules and prevent any flare-ups.